-The surgeon will make a small cut near the site of the hernia to make the repair.
-The hernia opening is found and stitched closed with dissolvable stitches.
-The cut will then be closed with stitches that are 'hidden' under the skin and will gradually dissolve.
+The surgeon will make a small cut in your child's groin to close the passageway and drain away the fluid in the hydrocele.
+The cut in their groin will then be closed with stitches that are 'hidden' under the skin and will gradually dissolve.

-The operation takes about 30 minutes but your child will be away from the ward for about 2 hours.
+The operation will take about 20 minutes but your child will be away from the ward for about 1 hour.
 This is to allow the anaesthetic to take effect before the operation and then give them time to come round afterwards.

-While your child is still asleep, some local anaesthetic may be injected into the operation site to help prevent pain afterwards.
-A small pressure dressing may be put over the wound.
-The operation is carried out under general anaesthetic, normally as a day case, which means your child should be able to go home later that day Your child will be asleep throughout the operation.
+While your child is asleep, some local anaesthetic may be injected into the operation site to help prevent pain afterwards.
+A small dressing may be put over the wounds.